Favorite Moments from Star Wars: Clone Wars

 Movies & TV

-This is perhaps the most exciting part of this post, but I finally finished watching Star Wars: Clone Wars!!!!!
-It has taken me two years to watch all seven seasons which feels like a long time.
-I’m glad I took the time because seasons #4 – #7 are so worth watching.
+This is perhaps the most exciting part of this post, but I finally finished watching Star Wars: The Clone Wars!!!!!
+It has taken me two years to watch all seven seasons, which feels like a long time.
+I’m glad I took the time because seasons #4 – #7 are worth watching.
 They include finding Maul alive, Ahsoka leaving the Jedi Order, and how the show builds into Order 66.

 It’s fitting to watch Clone Wars now since Ahsoka is set to release on Disney+ in August.
 I’m still not over how Ahsoka saves Rex in the last few episodes of season #7.
 I’d love to see Rex appear in Ahsoka.